-Some of the information included in this Management's Discussion and Analysis of Financial Condition and Results of Operations, and elsewhere in this Form 10-K, contain "forwardlooking statements" as defined by the Private Securities Litigation Reform Act of 1995.
-These include statements about our expected capital resources, liquidity, financial performance, pension funding, and results of operations and are based on our reasonable current expectations.
-In addition, all statements regarding the expected financial impact of the integration of acquisitions and completion of certain divestitures, adoption of updated accounting standards and any expected effects of such adoption, restructuring plans and expected associated costs and benefits, intent to repurchase shares of common stock, and change in operating results. anticipated market conditions and productivity initiatives are forward looking.
-Forward-looking statements may be identified by the use of words, such as "believe", "expect", "anticipate", "intend", "depend", "should", "plan", "estimated", "predict", "could", "may", "subject to", "continues", "growing", "prospective", "forecast", "projected", "purport", "might" "if", "contemplate", "potential", "pending," "target", "goals", "scheduled", "will", "will likely be", and similar words and phrases.
+Some of the information included in this Management's Discussion and Analysis of Financial Condition and Results of Operations, and elsewhere in this Form 10-K, contain "forward-looking statements" as defined by the Private Securities Litigation Reform Act of 1995.
+These include statements about our expectations regarding our financial results, condition and outlook, anticipated end markets, expected capital resources, liquidity, financial performance, pension funding, and results of operations and are based on our reasonable current expectations.
+In addition, all statements regarding the expected financial impact of the integration of acquisitions and completion of certain divestitures, including any pro-forma projections related thereto, as well as other statements that are not strictly historic in nature are forward looking.
+In addition, all statements regarding anticipated growth, changes in operating results, market conditions and economic conditions, adoption of updated accounting standards and any expected effects of such adoption, restructuring plans and expected associated costs and benefits, intent to continue repurchasing shares of common stock, changes in operating results, and anticipated market conditions and productivity initiatives are also forward looking.
+Forward-looking statements may be identified by the use of words, such as "believe", "expect", "anticipate", "intend", "depend", "should", "plan", "estimated", "predict", "could", "may", "subject to", "continues", "growing", "prospective", "forecast", "projected", "purport", "might" "if", "contemplate", "potential", "pending," "target", "goals" "scheduled", "will", "will likely be", and similar words and phrases.
 Discussions of strategies, plans or intentions often contain forward-looking statements.
 Important factors, among others, that could cause our actual results and future actions to differ materially from those described in forwardlooking statements include, but are not limited to: